vyom1611/Laptop-app-using-gRPC/README.md

 - Created protobuf files
 - Created auto generated go files for protobuf
 - Added Makefile commands
-- Sample generators with protobug and Go
+- Sample generators with protobuf and Go
 - Serializing proto messages
 - Running end-to-end tests while serializing proto messages to both binary and json
 - Comparing temp bins for json and binary files to differentiate between the file sizes, the bin files are more space efficient